- Investing Guide

 By 2017, scalability concerns had grown to be too much.
-The cryptomarket was experiencing record growth, and Bitcoin’s network was screeching to a halt due to transaction delays and volatility.
+The cryptomarket was experiencing record growth, and Bitcoin's network was screeching to a halt due to transaction delays and volatility.
 No one could use Bitcoin for its originally stated purpose as a “peer-to-peer electronic cash system.”
-The problem became a bigger concern when retailers stopped accepting Bitcoin in fear of taking huge losses during the transaction delays.
+The problem became a bigger concern when retailers stopped accepting Bitcoin for fear of taking huge losses during the transaction delays.
 At one point, the network fees were often higher than the transaction amount.

-Bitcoin vs Bitcoin Cash – A Rift Forms
+A Rift Forms

 Bitcoin had essentially failed its first stress test and many in the community felt that changes needed to be made to the core protocol of the coin if it was to ever fulfill Nakamoto’s original vision.
 Top members of the Bitcoin community debated intensely over how to resolve the issue.
-On one side of the argument, you had long-time Bitcoiners like Roger Ver, who believed that Bitcoin’s core protocol could be changed without destroying the purpose of the coin.
+On one side of the argument, you had long-time Bitcoiners like Roger Ver, who believed that Bitcoin's core protocol could be changed without destroying the purpose of the coin.
 He and a large group of other Bitcoiners proposed an increased block size.
-The larger blocks could solve the problem temporarily and allow Bitcoin to again be used for daily transactions.
+The larger blocks could solve the problem temporarily and allow Bitcoin to be used again for daily transactions.

 The other side of the debate saw Bitcoin core developers against the idea of altering such an essential part of Bitcoin's design.
 These developers believed that there were other technologies such as SegWit and the Lightning Network that could help alleviate Bitcoin's congestion without changing its original design.
 These developers also argued that the change could lead to endless block size upgrades in the future.

 In August 2017, the Bitcoin Cash hard fork took place.
 The new coin had a larger block size.
-Specifically, developers first designed the coin to handle 8 MB blocks, but later updated the network to 32 MB in size.
+Specifically, developers first designed the coin to handle 8 MB blocks but later updated the network to 32 MB in size.
 This strategy greatly increased the tps rate for Bitcoin Cash.
-In September 2018, a stress test of the network revealed the network was capable of handling 25,000 transactions per block.
+In September 2018, a stress test of the network revealed that the network was capable of handling 25,000 transactions per block.